from small one page howto to huge articles all in one place

 DESCRIPTION

 Without argument, kbd_mode prints the current keyboard mode (RAW, MEDIUMRAW or XLATE).
-With argument, it sets the keyboard mode as indicated:
+Using the options it is possible to switch the keyboard mode of the current console or the specified console.

-Of course the "-a" is only traditional, and the code used can be any 8-bit character set.
-With "-u" a 16-bit character set is expected, and these chars are transmitted to the kernel as 1, 2, or 3 bytes (following the UTF-8 coding).
+Of course the "-a" is only traditional, and the code used can be any -bit character set.
+With "-u" a 1-bit character set is expected, and these chars are transmitted to the kernel as 1, 2, or 3 bytes (following the UT-8 coding).
 In these latter two modes the key mapping defined by loadkeys(1) is used.

 kbd_mode operates on the console specified by the "-C" option; if there is none, the console associated with stdin is used.

 Warning: changing the keyboard mode, other than between ASCII and Unicode, will probably make your keyboard unusable.
+Set the "-f" option to force such changes.
 This command is only meant for use (say via remote login) when some program left your keyboard in the wrong state.
-Note that in some obsolete versions of this program the "-u" option was a synonym for "-s".
+Note that in some obsolete versions of this program the "-u" option was a synonym for "-s" and older versions of this program may not recognize the "-f" option.

 SEE ALSO